Chapter 2.10

 2.10.030 Presiding officer.

 The Mayor or the Mayor Pro Tempore, when serving as Mayor, shall preside at meetings of the Council and shall be recognized as head of the City government for all ceremonial purposes and by the Governor for purpose of military law.
-He/she shall have the rights, privileges and immunities of a member of the City Council but shall have no regular administrative duties as Mayor.
+They shall have the rights, privileges and immunities of a member of the City Council but shall have no regular administrative duties as Mayor.

 The Council may remove the Mayor or the Mayor Pro Tempore from the respective position in accordance with the following procedure: